A redivision is a consultative process and we invite submissions from all members of the public, political parties and other stakeholders.

 - the number of districts or regions changes.

 The last redivision was completed in October 2021.
-The new State electoral boundaries will take effect when the current Parliament dissolves on 1 November 2022.
+The resulting State electoral boundaries took effect on 1 November 2022.

 Learn more about the 2021 State electoral boundary redivision.